 Furnace breakdowns can be a little scary and incredibly inconvenient, especially in the dead of winter.
-To help you avoid a cold-weather emergency, Besco Air Inc. experts are sharing six simple tips you can use to help keep your furnace running safely and smoothly:
+To help you avoid a cold-weather emergency, Besco Air Inc. Heating & Cooling experts are sharing six simple tips you can use to help keep your furnace running safely and smoothly:

 Don’t forgo annual system maintenance—it’s the easiest way to avoid a failure.
 During routine maintenance, a technician will inspect, clean, and adjust vital parts, and also fix any small problems before they get worse or cause your system to shut down.
 Even if your furnace seems to be running well, it’s not too late to have it cleaned—give us a call to schedule your annual maintenance appointment.